ednieuw/DRV8825Motor/README.md

 +	            5 V power supply
 ```

 The motor power supply is 5V and be connected to + and GND to -.
-You can use a USB 5V power supply of 1A
+A USB 5V power supply of 1A is sufficient to drive the motor.
-Stepper motor coils are connected with a connector.
+The stepper motor coils M0-M4 are connected with a connector.

-The Arduino is powered via the USB-cable
+The Arduino is powered via the USB-cable.
-IN1-IN4 are connected to pin 8, 9 ,10 and 11
+IN1-IN4 are connected to pin 8, 9 ,10 and 11.
+In a definitive setting it is wise to connect GND of the Arduino to - (GND) of the driver board.

 <img alt="NEMA DRV8825"  src="DRV8825_files/image010.jpg" width="450" /><br />

-The rotary encoder is connected to Arduino pin 2, CLS, 3 DT, 4 SW, + to 5v and - to GND
+The rotary encoder is connected to Arduino pin: 2 - CLK, 3 - DT, 4 - SW, + to 5v and - to GND
 ```
 CLK	            Pin 2 Arduino
 DT 	            Pin 3 Arduino